analogdevicesinc/VSCode-Maxim/readme.md

 6. Browse to the root directory of the workspace folder created in step 2.

-7. Launch a new terminal with `Terminal > New Terminal`.

-8. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
-Click `Allow` and restart VS Code.

-9. From within VS Code, open the `settings.json` file located in the `.vscode` folder.
+7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-10. Set the `"target"` variable to the correct microcontroller you are using.
+8. Set the `"target"` variable to the correct microcontroller you are using.
+See [Changing the Target Microcontroller](#Changing-the-Target-Microcontroller) for value strings.

-11. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+9. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
 This is only necessary if you used a non-default installation location.

-12. That's it!
-See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for details on adding source code to the project.
+10. That's it!
+See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Build System Configuration](#Build-System-Configuration) for deeper configuration options such as adding source files, configuring intellisense paths, etc.

 ## Option 2 - Injecting into an Existing Project
 1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.